mlammens/ENS-610/ENS-610-EP-603-FA-2020-Syllabus.md

 **Course readings:**

 During the semester, we will read peer reviewed articles, as well as sections of several IPCC reports (AR5 and other special reports).
-The readings will be shared via a shared [Zotero](https://www.zotero.org/) library.
+The readings will be shared via a shared [Zotero](https://www.zotero.org/) library and through our class page on Pace's Learning Management System (LMS) [Classes](https://classes.pace.edu)

 **Recommend reference book:**